Keith Tkachuk: Return to St. Louis (2007–2010)

 On June 26 of the same year, St. Louis reacquired Tkachuk, along with a conditional fourth-round draft pick, in exchange for a conditional first-round pick in 2008.
 (If Tkachuk had re-signed with the Thrashers, the Blues would have acquired Atlanta's first-round pick in 2008.)
 Since the Blues acquired exclusive negotiating rights with Tkachuk and re-signed him to a two-year deal, Atlanta received a conditional fourth-round pick in 2008.

 Tkachuk signed a new, two-year contract with the Blues for $8 million on June 30.
 Upon re-signing, Tkachuk said of the Blues, "I see a lot of good things happening...
 They're going to be very active in making this a better hockey team."
 To help prove the Blues would be better, after signing Tkachuk, they signed left winger Paul Kariya.
-Blues Head Coach Andy Murray announced that he would try a line where Tkachuk would be centering Kariya on left wing and Brad Boyes on the right.
+Blues head coach Andy Murray announced that he would try a line where Tkachuk would be centering with Kariya on left wing and Brad Boyes on the right.

 On the last day of the 2007–08 regular season, April 6, Tkachuk scored his 500th NHL goal, a milestone only three other American-born players have achieved, as well as the 41st player to reach the milestone in NHL history.

 On November 30, 2008, Tkachuk scored goal number 511, giving him 1,000 NHL points for his career.
 He became only the sixth American, and 72nd overall, to achieve that milestone; it came in his 1,077th NHL game.
 He signed a one-year contract extension with the Blues on June 19, 2009.
 On April 7, 2010, Tkachuk announced that he would be retiring from hockey at the conclusion of the 2009–10 season.
 He played his final NHL game two nights later on April 9, 2010.